Kystverket/summer23ai-python-image-detection/README.md

 # Python Image Detection (Kystverket AI summer interns 2023)
-Template for using Yolo PyTourch models for image detection.
+Template for using Yolo PyTorch models for image detection.

 ## Table of Contents
 - [About](#about)